 During the lease term in Centreville

-During lease, the rental home belongs to the renter we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental home in Centreville, the renter must allow us to go into the rental.
-Some solid reasons to enter rental home are to:
+During tenancy, the rental property belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental property in Centreville, the renter must allow us to enter the rental.
+Some solid reasons to access rental property are to:

 Landlord Reference